 Company culture is organic—it can shift while we aren't looking, and not necessarily for the better.
 As an administrator or part of the leadership team, you have the power to develop culture and change it should it take a turn for the worse.
 You need only know how to assess it, and where you can go from there.

-The benefits of good workplace culture are plentiful.
+The benefits of a good workplace culture are plentiful.
 It promotes positive attitudes in team members, which boosts productivity by about 12 percent.
-A positive, supportive culture also makes it easier to implement other changes in the future, with employees more receptive to new suggestions.
+A positive, supportive culture also makes it easier to implement other changes in the future, and to manage that culture change management, with employees more receptive to new suggestions.

 Corporate culture autonomously develops from the seeds that you plant, and often, it will grow in unexpected ways.
 Sometimes, these surprises are for the better—but in other cases, they can become the company’s downfall.